jean-merelis/angular-components/projects/merelis/angular/README.md

   userDataSource: TypeaheadDataSource<User>;

   constructor(private userSearchService: UserSearchService) {
+    // Define options for the data source const options: TypeaheadSearchOptions<User> = {
+      alwaysIncludeSelected: true,
+      compareWith: (a, b) => a.id === b.id,
+      suppressLoadingEvents: false
+    };

-    // Create the data source with the service this.userDataSource = new TypeaheadDataSource<User>(
+    // Create the data source with the service and options this.userDataSource = new TypeaheadDataSource<User>(
-      userSearchService,         // The search service implementation
-      true,                      // Always include selected items in results (a, b) => a.id === b.id    // Custom comparison function
+      userSearchService,
+      options
     );
   }